nhwhite3118/nhwhite3118.github.io/README.md

 This is the repo for my [GitHub Pages page](https://nhwhite3118.github.io/).

-Browse all you like, but all the interesting stuff is over at [nhwhite3118.github.io](https://nhwhite3118.github.io).
+Browse all you like, but the formatting is much better over at [nhwhite3118.github.io](https://nhwhite3118.github.io).